anchorwrite/logosophe/WORKFLOW_FEATURES.md

 - **Check existing APIs first** - Before creating a new route, verify if functionality already exists
 - **Use the appropriate tier** - Core APIs for general functionality, Harbor APIs for Harbor features, Dashboard APIs for admin features
 - **Maintain separation** - Keep Harbor and Dashboard APIs separate to avoid confusion
+- **Use PUT with actions** - All workflow state changes use PUT requests with action parameters, not separate HTTP methods

 ### Real-Time Communication